You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 They're fine with criticizing the administration.

-But the minute they take any flack themselves, they go scurrying back into their holes, in place of a willingness to take risks and speak from the heart.
+But the minute they take any flack themselves, they go scurrying back into their holes.

-Exhibit A for this was John Kerry, who, by the way, served in Vietnam, and his astonishing campaign trailed failure to stand up for his own anti-Vietnam war beliefs.
+Exhibit A for this was John Kerry, who, by the way, served in Vietnam, and his astonishing campaign trail failure to stand up for his own anti-Vietnam War beliefs.

 Yes, it would have been wonderful had we had that.

-Had Kerry spoke out honestly and courageously, instead of just playing games with flags and stage salutes at the convention, the smear campaign of the Swift Boat Veterans for Truth would have gotten no traction in Carrie might be president.
+Had Kerry spoke out honestly and courageously, instead of just playing games with flags and stage salutes at the convention, the smear campaign of the swift boat Veterans for Truth would have gotten no traction and Kerry might be president.

-So far, the Democratic Party seems to have learned little from Carrie's defeat.
+So far, the Democratic Party seems to have learned little from Kerry's defeat.

-Hillary Clinton continues to parser words in a rock, while saving her carefully calibrated enthusiasm for a ban on flag burning.
+Hillary Clinton continues to parse her words on a rock while saving her carefully calibrated enthusiasm for a ban on flag burning.

-If Democrats really want a better message, they gotta stop being so technocratic and careful and learn how to be passionate and brave.
+If Democrats really want a better message, they got to stop being so technocratic and careful and learn how to be passionate and brave.

 Of course they need policies.